FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **3 - 6**

        **1 - 2**
-     - Global maximum permissible velocity (fps or mps) for a grass-lined down- stream face before
+     - Global maximum permissible velocity (fps or mps) for a grass-lined downstream face before

        the grass is eroded for an unspecified failure location.